 O_TRUNCto indicate accesses without data exchange (panel applications) was dropped.
 Drivers must stay in “panel mode” until the application attempts to initiate a data exchange, see Opening and Closing Devices.

-v4l2_capabilitychanged dramatically.
+struct v4l2_capabilitychanged dramatically.
 Note that also the size of the structure changed, which is encoded in the ioctl request code, thus older V4L2 devices will respond with an